Maxwellwr/factorio-charge-transmission/README.md

 From now on, the charger will scan over that roboport's *construction range* and recharge any bots inside it every second or so.

-Chargers connected to the same roboport will share the load between themselves; this is important as each charger has a limited energy input ammount and can only fulfill so many robots (see overtaxing below).
+Chargers connected to the same roboport will share the load between themselves; this is important as each charger has a limited energy input amount and can only fulfill so many robots (see overtaxing below).

 ### Reassigning a target roboport